-“A group of six travel sites, offering travel inspiration and recommendations.
+“A group of six travel offering travel inspiration and recommendations.
 As well as the main site, our specialist sites focus on honeymoons, singles holidays, family travel, short breaks and the USA.”
-Welcomes new writers.
+Works with new writers, “but they will typically be either experienced travel writers or enter through our internship program: https://www.101holidays.co.uk/internship.”
 Circ.
 5 million annual visitors to the websites.
 Pays within 7 days of publication.
 Publishes ms approx. 7-14 days after acceptance.
 “We retain the right to publish the article on our website and third-party websites through syndication programmes.
 Copyright remains with the writer.”
 No reprints.
 Response time varies.

 Pays £50 – £100.

 “Women’s lifestyle monthly publication distributed free to readers along the northeastern coast of SC, and the southeastern coast of NC, plus a monthly digital issue.”
 Welcomes new writers.
 Pays 90 days after publication.
 Publishes ms about a month after acceptance.
 Buys first time rights, reverts back to writer upon publication.
 Occasionally accepts reprints.
 Responds in less than a week.